any-docs/css/content/guides/writing_modes/vertical_controls/index.md

 You could use a [transform](/reference/properties/transform) to rotate the controls by 90 degrees, but that would place the controls in their own layer and cause unintended layout side effects such as other content being overlapped.
 Using `writing-mode` offers a more reliable solution.

 > [!NOTE]
-> While the {{cssxref("writing-mode")}} property is well supported, creating vertically-oriented form controls with `writing-mode` only gained full browser support in 2024.
+> While the `writing-mode` property is well supported, creating vertically-oriented form controls with `writing-mode` only gained full browser support in 2024.

 > [!NOTE]
 > The experimental `sideways-lr` and `sideways-rl` values have a similar effect as `vertical-lr` and `vertical-rl` respectively, except that normally vertical text characters (for example in Chinese or Japanese) are rotated 90 degrees to display on their sides, while horizontal text characters (for example in Latin languages) are unaffected by these values.

-In addition, the {{cssxref("direction")}} property can be used to control the direction of the content inside the controls:
+In addition, the `direction` property can be used to control the direction of the content inside the controls:

 - `direction: ltr` will cause the content to start at the top and flow towards the bottom.
 - `direction: rtl` will cause the content to start at the bottom and flow towards the top.